Montenegrin nationalist protests (2020–2022): Nationality law

 The current Montenegrin nationality law is very strict and prohibits dual citizenship except in some special situations.
 In addition, it is necessary to reside continuously in Montenegro for ten years in order to apply for citizenship.
 Many citizens who came as refugees 30 years ago still don't have the issue of citizenship resolved.
-Most MP's of the previous opposition parties (now the parties that make up the government) assessed the law as "rigid and discriminatory", especially towards Serbs, because by law they cannot obtain Montenegrin citizenship if they are citizens of Serbia.
+Most MPs of the previous opposition parties (at that time, part of the coalition government) assessed the law as "rigid and discriminatory", especially towards Serbs, because by law they cannot obtain Montenegrin citizenship if they are citizens of Serbia.
 63,746 foreigners live in Montenegro, which is about ten percent of the total population.
 Of these, 30,930 were granted the status of foreigners with permanent residence because they have lived there for years and are potential winners of citizenship, while 32,816 people have been granted temporary residence in Montenegro.

-In March 2021, the government announced adoption of regulations that will make it easier to acquire Montenegrin citizenship.
-The government claims that it only corrects the injustices of the former government towards citizens who could not obtain Montenegrin citizenship because they were "politically ineligible".
-They also want to finally sort out the voter list, which has been the target of criticism for years, and remove from the list the Montenegrin citizens who have lived permanently in other countries for decades, while they retain the right to vote on temporary work.
-As a response, the opposition claims that it is a matter of continuing the "Serbianisation of Montenegro", because the liberalisation of citizenship, as they claim, would soon give citizenships to tens of thousands of people from Serbia, Bosnia and Herzegovina and Russia, while many Montenegrin emigrants would lose their voting rights.
+In March 2021, the government announced adoption of regulations that would make it easier to acquire Montenegrin citizenship.
+The government claimed that it only corrected the injustices of the former government towards citizens who could not obtain Montenegrin citizenship because they were "politically ineligible".
+They also argued they would finally sort out the voters list, which has been the target of criticism for years, and remove from the list the Montenegrin citizens who have lived permanently in other countries for decades, while they retain the right to vote on temporary work.
+As a response, the opposition claims that it was tantamount to the "Serbianisation of Montenegro", because the liberalization of citizenship, as they claim, would soon give citizenships to tens of thousands of people from Serbia, Bosnia and Herzegovina and Russia, while many Montenegrin emigrants would lose their voting rights.